gilvaneamaro/gilvaneamaro/README.md

-# Hi there I'm Gilvane
+# Welcome

-I am a dedicated, communicative, and focused developer with solid experience in problem-solving.
-Throughout my journey, I have participated in academic projects developed in collaboration with real companies, applying my programming skills in a practical way.
-I am seeking new challenges and opportunities that allow me to grow professionally and contribute with innovative solutions.
+I'm a dedicated, communicative, and focused developer with solid problem-solving skills.
+Throughout my journey, I’ve taken part in academic projects developed in collaboration with real companies, applying programming knowledge in practical, real-world scenarios.
+I'm always looking for new challenges and opportunities that allow me to grow professionally and contribute with innovative, impactful solutions.

 Technologies: